dair-ai/pe-for-llms/exercises/exercise-1.md

 ## Session 1 Exercises (Duration: 10-15 minutes)

-Use the OpenAI playground to complete the exercise below.
-Use the slides or notebooks for tips and guidance.
+Use the OpenAI playground to complete the exercises below.
+Use the slides and notebooks for tips and guidance.

 1) Test the prompt below and try different temperature values.
-Try with high temperature values and a temperature value of `0`.
+Try with high temperature values, including a temperature value of `0`.
 Do you see any differences in the outputs?

 ```
 The ski is